Rish2911/Stitching-morphology-colour-segmentation-and-camera-calibration/README.md

 ![alt text](https://github.com/Rish2911/Stitching-morphology-colour-segmentation-and-camera-calibration/blob/main/stitching_input_output/right.png) <br />

 2) For running all the codes you need to create an environment first and then install the libraries.
-Note: for running the code of Q2 which is question2.py, you need to create a custom environment with opencv 3.4.2. in order to use SIFT.
+Note: for running the code of image sticthing which is image_sticthing.py, you need to create a custom environment with opencv 3.4.2. in order to use SIFT.
 3) Install required packages onto your virtual environment.
 Replace “myenv”with your environment name.
   Enter the following commands in your terminal window.
 Press ‘y’ when prompted.
   a. conda create -n myenv python=3.7